The Seismic Wavefield Common Task Framework: Limitations Future Work

 The globally propagating seismic wavefield datasets used here are generated from an axisymmetric Earth model \citep{vanDriel15}, which captures the increase of seismic velocities and densities with depth but omits the heterogeneous geological structures that drive real-world geodynamics.
 Future datasets, such as those simulated from the REVEAL project \citep{Thrastarson24}, or others generated for other planets \citep[e.g., Mars - ][]{Stahler21}, could expand the parameter space and enable a more rigorous assessment of model generalization.
 Furthermore, distributed acoustic sensing (DAS) recordings with earthquake wavefields as more dominant features would add another layer of complexity.
 Such data contain higher frequency wavefields that exhibit extreme scattering due to real, near-surface structure heterogeneity \citep[e.g., features highlighted in][]{Shi25}, challenging AI models to capture earthquake ground motion with societal relevance for natural hazard mitigation.
 Additional datasets may also come from laboratory experiments of earthquake behavior, which exhibit a particularly complex spatio-temporal pattern relevant to dynamical system studies \citep[e.g.,][]{corbi2022probing,Corbi_Gualandi_Mastella_Funiciello_2025}.
 Incorporating such experimental data would broaden the scope of our CTF, increasing the relevance of the models for broader tectonic implications and for scientists conducting laboratory experiments.

 Additional limitations are inherent to our provided evaluations.
-While many models were tested in this work, there are many more that need to be implemented and scored in the future.
-We hope that the Kaggle launch will inspire the scientific community to test many more models than what we demonstrate in the initial release, with the expectation that community-driven engagement results in model improvements that vastly outperform our tested models across all tasks.
+While many models were tested in this work, there are many more that should be implemented and scored in the future.
+We hope that the Kaggle launch will inspire the scientific community to test many more models than what we have here, with the hope that community-driven engagement results in model improvements that vastly outperform our tested models across all tasks.
 There is also room for improvement in the tasks provided.
 While we start the CTF with a set of twelve measurements on the global seismic wavefields dataset, more tasks can be provided, yielding a deeper understanding of a model's capabilities.
-Finally, for the Kaggle competition, we will add a larger number of training data sets to make sure larger models' approximation capabilities are not limited by data.
+Finally, for the Kaggle competition, we will add a larger number of training data sets to potentially unlock the approximation capabilities of the models.
 With significantly more training data, there is the potential to improve the overall performance of many of the methods and beat the zero baseline.
 For instance, we will provide $P=100$ simulations with varying initial data and parametrizations with the goal of predicting new initial data ($Q=10$) with different parameter settings.

 {\bf Input:} ${\bf X}_{Jtrain}\in \mathbb{R}^{4m \times n}$ for $J=1, 2,\cdots, P$;

 {\bf Output:} ${\bf X}_{Jpred}\in \mathbb{R}^{m \times n} $ for $J=1, 2,\cdots, Q$;\quad {\bf Scores:} $E_{13} - E_{22}$.